WHAT IS CalHyPAC?

 Want to help CDHA be successful in having a strong voice in Sacramento about the issues we care about?

-- You can make financial contributions to CalHyPAC We welcome donations from members, friends, potential members, and non-members.
+- You can donate money to CalHyPAC We welcome donations from members, friends, potential members, and non-members.

 - You can write letters to your legislators about legislation affecting dental hygiene.